 - Gas Log Sets

-Please note that building permits will not be issued until the Building Official has reviewed the proposed plan for the work and that the review process can take up thirty (30) days.
+Please note that building permits will not be issued and mailed to you until the Building Official has reviewed the proposed plan for the work, which can take up thirty (30) days, and cannot be issued if you owe delinquent tax and/or sewer fees.

 Accessory buildings and structures are generally incidental to the primary structure on the property and are not attached to the primary structure.
 Common examples are storage sheds and detached garages.